cometbft/cometbft/spec/p2p/README.md

   p2p layer to the protocol layer, through the `Reactor` abstraction.
   This is a high-level specification (i.e., it should not be implementation-specific) of the p2p layer API, covering item 3. from the list above.
+- [`legacy-docs`](./legacy-docs/): We keep older documentation in the `legacy-docs` directory, as overall, it contains useful information.
-- [`legacy-docs`](./legacy-docs/): the previous content of this directory has been moved to this location.
-Part of this content is redundant, being more comprehensively covered in more recent documents, and some implementation details might be outdated (see [issue #981](https://github.com/cometbft/cometbft/issues/981)).
+  However, part of this content is redundant, being more comprehensively covered in more recent documents, and some implementation details might be outdated (see [issue #981](https://github.com/cometbft/cometbft/issues/981)).